tnear/OpenMP/Compiler.md

 # Compiler

-Compiling with the `-fopenmp` flag translates the `#pragma` constructs into native threads.
+Compiling with the `-fopenmp` flag translates the `#pragma omp` constructs into native threads.

 https://www.openmp.org/wp-content/uploads/Intro_To_OpenMP_Mattson.pdf